CA Technologies: 2010s

+In May 2010, at the opening of the CA World 2010 conference in Las Vegas, the company announced it was changing its name again, to CA Technologies.
+For a reason, the company said the new name "reflects the full breadth and depth of what the company offers."

 In 2010, the company acquired eight companies to support its cloud computing strategy: 3Tera, Nimsoft, NetQoS, Oblicore, Cassatt, 4Base Technology, Arcot Systems, and Hyperformix.
+It also acquired Replay Solutions.
 In 2011, CA acquired ITKO for $330 million.
 Two years later, it acquired app deployment and management company Nolio for approximately $40 million, as well as Layer7.

+The company had been a provider of anti-virus and Internet security commercial software programs for personal computers during its venture into the business-to-consumer market.

+In 2011, CA sold its antivirus properties to Updata Partners, which spun the division off as Total Defense.
+After the spinoff, CA became primarily known again for its business-to-business mainframe and distributed (client/server, etc.) information technology infrastructure applications.

 On January 7, 2013, CA Technologies announced that Michael P. Gregoire would be a member of the board and new chief executive officer.
 In June 2014, CA Technologies moved its headquarters, without an announcement, from Islandia in Suffolk County, to 520 Madison Avenue in New York City.

 In 2015, the company made four acquisitions, including Rally software for $480 million, Unifyalm, Gridtools, Idmlogic, and Xceedium.

 In 2016, CA acquired Blazemeter, Automic, Veracode, and Runscope in 2017.

+CA Technologies posted $4.2 billion in revenue for fiscal year 2018 (ending March 31, 2018).
+Mainframe products and services was still the major of CA's income, comprising about $2.2 billion in the fiscal year, while its so-called enterprise solutions market segment contributed some $1.75 billion and its services business around $0.3 billion.
+As of 2018, CA Technologies maintained offices in more than 40 countries and employed approximately 11,300 people.

 On August 8, 2018, CEO Mike Gregoire was elected as chairman of CA Technologies board of directors, replacing retiring chairman Art Weinbach.

-On July 11, 2018, Broadcom Inc. announced it would acquire the company for $18.9 billion in cash.
-The acquisition was completed on November 5, 2018.
-After the acquisition, Broadcom laid off former CA Technology workers in Silicon Valley and Plano, TX.
-It also laid off 262 former CA Technology employees in Islandia, and some in Manhattan.